 By July 2011 the EICo-op was managing projects with $310,000 worth of grants and almost 200 members.

-At end July 2012, we completed our contract with Sustainability Victoria for the Southern Solar Hub, which successfully facilitated over 700kW of solar pv, into Bass Coast, South Gippsland, Cardinia and beyond.
-Read more about our Solar Bulk Buy.
+At end July 2012, we completed our contract with Sustainability Victoria for the Southern Solar Hub, which successfully facilitated over 650kW of solar PV, into Bass Coast, South Gippsland, Cardinia and beyond.

 In 2013, the Co-op changed its rules via a special resolution of members, to make it a non-trading Co-op, clarifying its not-for-profit status for state and federal government requirements.